tnhaider/semantic-change-narrator/README.md

 pip install -r requirements.txt pip install --editable .
 ```
-Set the correct fold number in the script!
+Make sure to set the correct fold number in the script!